Wide Reads

 — The Last Pope

-Context: The pope recognizes something sacred in Zarathustra's honest rejection of false beliefs.
+Context: The pope recognizes something sacred in Zarathustra's honest rejection of false beliefs, seeing his rigorous authenticity as more genuinely spiritual than conventional faith.

 This paradox suggests that honest questioning can be more spiritually authentic than blind faith.
 The pope sees that Zarathustra's 'godlessness' contains more truth and integrity than traditional piety.